-Don’t forget, English is a global language and in many instances, being a non-native speaker can actually give you an edge over your competition.
+Don’t forget, English is a global language and in many instances, having more than one language in your repertoire can actually give you an edge over your competition.

 Why’s that?
-Well, just think of how motivating you can be to your students as a non-native ESL teacher.
+Well, just think of how inspiring you can be to your students as an ESL teacher.

 As a bilingual teacher, you have so much to offer.

 For one, you’ve been in your students’ shoes before.
 You also worked hard to learn English to a high level, so you know what it’s like first-hand to learn a language from scratch.

 Secondly, you have a depth of understanding of English grammar concepts that English as first language speakers won’t have, having learned the language intuitively from birth.

 Remember, it’s your grasp of the language and your passion for teaching others that make excellent English teachers.